LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 able to recall the details sixty years later: ‘When we reached the place where the statues were standing, my father

-The reason Francesco’s dad got so excited is that they the
+The reason Francesco’s dad got so excited is that the

 statue they were looking at appeared to be the very statue which Pliny the